 Hi Deepthi,

-Here is answer to your all above curiosity:
+Here is the answer to all your above curiosities:

-HR departments are not designed to provide Corporate therapy or as social or health and happiness retreats.
-HR professionals must create practices that make employee more competitive, not more comfortable.
+HR departments are not designed to provide corporate therapy or serve as social or health and happiness retreats.
+HR professionals must create practices that make employees more competitive, not more comfortable.

-HR activities are based theory and research.
-HR professionals.
-Must master both theory and practice.
+HR activities are based on theory and research.
+HR professionals must master both theory and practice.

 The impact of HR practices on theory and research can and must be measured.
 HR professionals must learn how to translate their work into financial performance.

 HR practices must create value by increasing the intellectual capital within the firm.
-HR professionals must add value not reduce costs.
+HR professionals must add value, not just reduce costs.

-The HR profession does not own compliance- managers do.
-HR professional do not exist to make employees happy but to help them become committed.
+The HR profession does not own compliance—managers do.
+HR professionals do not exist to make employees happy but to help them become committed.

-At times, HR practices should force vigorous debates.
+At times, HR practices should prompt vigorous debates.
 HR professionals must be confrontative and challenging as well as supportive.

-HR work is as important to line managers as are finance, professionals strategy and other business domains.
-HR professionals should join other functional managers in championing HR issues
+HR work is as important to line managers as finance, strategy, and other business domains.
+HR professionals should join other functional managers in championing HR issues.

-I hope you will find above at least convincing what is todays mnodern days HR objectives are.
-All people discuss is wasting technologies.
-The issues which could not bring prosperity to business of build organization focus on objective results.
+I hope you will find the above convincing regarding today's modern HR objectives.
+All people discuss these days is wasting technologies.
+The focus should be on issues that bring prosperity to the business and build organizational success.

-Further I would like to add to your knowledge that Commmon HR myths.
+Further, I would like to add to your knowledge about Common HR Myths.

 Eight Myths about HRD

-1. HRM means training: this myth has been perpetuated by those organizations that have renamed their training departments as HRD departments or their training managers as HRD managers.
-It is also perpetuated by those who do very little beyond training.
-While training is important and has a significant role to play HRD is far more than training.
+1. HRM means training: This myth has been perpetuated by organizations that have renamed their training departments as HRD departments or their training managers as HRD managers.
+While training is important, HRD encompasses far more than just training.

-4. HRM means planning the careers of people: This myth partly got perpetuated by the term itself and partly by line managers who are incapable of planning their own careers.
-A fair number of employees seem to expect the companies to plan their careers and yet are not willing to share any of their own career aspirations with their seniors.
+4. HRM means planning the careers of people: This myth arises from the term itself and from employees who expect companies to plan their careers without sharing their aspirations with their seniors.

 Sawant